daostack/migration/README.md

   // If true, the permission of the account which was used to deploy the DAO will
   // be revoked at the end of the deplyment process "unregisterOwner": true,
+  // True if should use Universal Controller (default false).
+  "useUController": false,
   // List of addresses to mint initial tokens and reputation to "founders": [
     {